-The Commission published six short consultation papers, each dealing with a separate issue in succession law.
-Links to these papers are below.
+Over the following months, we published six concise consultation papers, each dealing with a separate issue in succession law: Wills, Family Provision, Intestacy, Executors, Debts and Small Estates.
+(Links to these papers are below)

 - reduce the costs of administering small estates, making it easier and cheaper to administer an estate when a person dies.